ajgrayson/weava/README.md

 Note:

-- if you are deploying to a non-prod server then you will need to update the server URL
+- if you are deploying to a non-prod server then you will need to update the server URL in the config/deploy.rb file.
+It might be a better idea to look into something like http://stackoverflow.com/questions/429816/how-to-deploy-to-a-single-specific-server-using-capistrano.
 - deploy:setup - creates all the folders etc.
 - deploy:migrations - deploys the app, runs migrations and starts it